Guided Exploration in Reinforcement Learning via Monte Carlo Critic Optimization: Experiments

 \subsection{Guided Exploration for Off-Policy Deterministic Algorithms}

 In this experiment, we show that guided exploration improves over the traditional Gaussian-based exploration method.
 To do so, we use TD3 as a baseline algorithm and vary the type of applied exploratory noise during the action selection process.
-Table~\ref{expl_comp} shows the results of the following scenarios: actions are sampled without noise (no expl), with Normal Gaussian noise (normal), temporally correlated noise drawn from an Ornstein-Uhlenbeck process (OU), and with proposed guided exploration method (GE).
+Table~\ref{tab:exploration} shows the results for 8 control tasks from DMControl Suite.
+The studied exploration methods are as following: actions are sampled without noise (NO EXPL), with Normal Gaussian noise (NORM), temporally correlated noise drawn from an Ornstein-Uhlenbeck process (OU), curiosity-based exploration with RND method from \citep{burda2018exploration}, and with proposed guided exploration method (GE).

 For normal Gaussian and Ornstein-Uhlenbeck noise, we use parameters reported in \citep{haarnoja2018soft, lillicrap2015continuous} correspondingly.
+For the RND method, we add an intrinsic reward term to the original reward which may facilitate exploration greatly in the case of sparse signal environments.
+For the target and predictor networks, we use the fully connected MLP of dimensions (128, 64) with the same learning rate used for the actor and the critic.
+Following practical details from \citep{burda2018exploration}, we perform state normalization during the calculation of the target-predictor error based on the last 1000 environment transitions.
 We run each algorithm 10 times with different random seeds.
 Within each run, the reported value is the mean of 10 evaluations of the same policy from different environment initialization.
+Each evaluation value is the mean of the last 10 episodes for stability purposes.

-Results demonstrate higher rewards of guided exploration over the conventional approaches for all environments except hopper-hop.
+Results demonstrate higher rewards of guided exploration over the conventional approaches for all environments.
+The absence of exploration provides better results than the normal noise in half of the environments presented, which empirically proves our initial suggestion that normal noise often can hurt the performance of an agent.
+The curiosity-based exploration approach also provides better results than the normal noise in half of the environments.